gunnaraas/itf.certified.ninja/docs/ch08-networking.md

 When it comes to connecting computers, there are two common methods of doing this, via wired and or wireless.
 Although both methods have many other benefits two in particular do stand out.
 For a wired connection speed and interference reduction stands out.
 For wireless, portability and ease of access stands out.

 ## Choosing External Network Connections
-**Internet Service Provider (ISP)** is the service company that allows users to connect to the internet.
+An **Internet Service Provider (ISP)** is the service company that allows users to connect to the internet.
 The internet is the most common type of external connection.

 ### Dial-Up
 **Dial-Up** requires a landline telephone connection (sometimes known as Plain Old Telephone Service or POTS) to connect to a modem to connect to the internet.